peitechnology/node-caller/README.md

 __Description__: TwiML are XML files that control the call flow.
 You can easily host these using [TwiML bins](https://www.twilio.com/console/runtime/twiml-bins).
 The URL of the bin will be passed into the Twilio client when making calls.
 Template variables (e.g. {{}}) are filled in by passing their values in the querystring to the bin's URL.

-__NEEDS__: Pause lengths adjusted or another method used to make calling more accurate.

 ### TransUnion Script:

 ```